ndsi6382/MyCryptoWatchlist/README.md

 # My Crypto Watchlist
-## CS50x 2021 Final Project

 ***NOTE:*** *This is project was created for the final assignment for the CS50x course, and is here for archival purposes only.
-A video demonstration from its time of submission can be found [HERE.](https://youtu.be/l64mEMuxof8)*
+A video demonstration from its time of submission can be found [HERE](https://youtu.be/l64mEMuxof8).*

 ## Description
 This is a basic cryptocurrency watchlist web application, inspired by the CS50x 'finance' problem set and then further expanded upon.